Former UK regulator Ross to chair EU securities watchdog ESMA | Headlines

 Ross replaces Dutchman Steven Maijoor, who stepped down after two terms in May.
 ESMA is playing an increasingly important role as the bloc seeks to build up its own capital market after the departure of Britain from the bloc last December.

-Ross, a German national, previously worked for Britain's financial watchdog before stepping down as executive director of ESMA, or the European Securities and Markets Authority earlier this year.
-She was competing for the top job with Carmine Di Noia, commissioner at the Italian securities watchdog CONSOB, who had topped the shortlist of candidates sent by the ESMA to EU states last November.

-The appointment needs the approval of the European Parliament, which has long pushed for more women to head the bloc's regulatory bodies.
-Ross replaces Dutchman Steven Maijoor, who stepped down after two terms in May.

-ESMA is playing an increasingly important role as the bloc seeks to build up its own capital market after the departure of Britain from the bloc last December.
-The watchdog is currently assessing whether derivatives clearing services provided to EU customers in London are so systemic that the activity should be moved to the bloc, with a report due by year-end.
+The watchdog is currently assessing whether derivatives clearing services provided to EU customers in London are so systemic that the activity should be moved to the bloc, with a report due by the end of the year.
+(Additional reporting by Marine Strauss in Brussels, Editing by Louise Heavens)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)